General Effective Theories of Black Holes in the Large D Limit: Horizon shape and dynamics in the large- limit

 The equations \eqref{eq:dyneqs}, which extend \eqref{eq:mpeq} by incorporating generic sources, describe general fluctuations of the horizon with amplitudes $1/D$.
 Two crucial points of these equations are: \begin{itemize} \item The spatial coordinates $x^i$ have been rescaled by a factor $1/\sqrt{D}$ relative to the far region, so that the effective dynamics is confined to horizon lengths of $O(1/\sqrt{D})$. \item The second-order spatial derivatives of $m$ and $p_i$ ensure that the system defines a well-posed parabolic evolution problem. \end{itemize} The two issues are closely related: equations similar to \eqref{eq:dyneqs} that are valid on horizon scales of $O(D^0)$ can be written, but they involve only first-order spatial derivatives of $m$ and $p_i$, rendering the initial value problem ill-posed.
 They can still be used to find stationary configurations, effectively reducing to $O(1/D)$ soap-bubble equations, and (with some caveats) compute quasinormal spectra.

-We stress that the decomposition \eqref{eq:genans} is gauge-dependent: mixing the radial and $x^i$ coordinates can remove sources $\phi_1$ while modifying $m$ and $p_i$.
-This flexibility allows the same black hole to admit multiple effective descriptions—with or without sources---each suited to different purposes, as illustrated in Section~\ref{sec:examples}.
+We emphasize that the way we decompose \eqref{eq:genans} is not fully gauge-invariant: mixing the radial and $x^i$ coordinates can remove or introduce some of the sources $\phi_1$, while modifying $m$ and $p_i$ (see Section~\ref{subsec:membend}).
+Although this gauge dependence could in principle be fixed, it is in fact a useful feature rather than a drawback: the resulting freedom allows the same black hole to be described by different---but physically equivalent---effective theories, each adapted to a different calculational or conceptual purpose, as illustrated in Section~\ref{sec:examples}.

 Finally, the method highlights a close conceptual parallel with AdS/CFT: near-horizon dynamics decouple from the ambient spacetime \cite{Emparan:2014aba}.
 In this picture, the boundary geometry of the near-horizon region acts as a gravitational source that perturbs the black hole, independent of any far-region embedding.
 This viewpoint has already been used to model holographic forced turbulence \cite{Andrade:2019rpn}, and it can likewise be employed to compute tidal Love numbers in the large-$D$ limit.